aws-samples/aws-modernization-with-codefresh/content/25_ec2/create_ami.md

 For more information on how to use packer with AWS see the [official documentation](https://developer.hashicorp.com/packer/plugins/builders/amazon/ebs).

-You can manually build an image with
+You can manually build an image with:

 ```shell
 	packer init .